Poverty in Canada: Poverty measurement in Canada

 Tracking the number and percentage of Canadians who fall below Canada's Official Poverty Line can be used to measure the progress on and effectiveness of initiatives designed to lift Canadians out of poverty.

 In August 2018, the federal government, under Prime Minister Justin Trudeau, adopted the Market Basket Measure (MBM) of poverty as the official poverty line, which will enable researchers and governments to measure how effective poverty reduction initiatives have been.

 Based on the MBM, a March 2022 Statistics Canada report said that overall poverty in Canada had fallen from 14.5% in 2015 to 6.4% in 2020.
-This release provided estimates using the Canadian Income Survey that had been updated to include 2016 Census population estimates and thus estimates for the years 2012-2019 were also updated.
+This release provided estimates using the Canadian Income Survey that had been updated to include 2016 Census population estimates and thus estimates for the years 2012–2019 were also updated.
 Note also that current measures of poverty using the MBM rely on the 2018 base values and so cannot be compared with poverty statistics constructed using the 2008 MBM.

 In the 2018 report on Canada's first poverty reduction strategy, "Opportunity for all" the goal to reduce the percentage of people in poverty to 10% by 2020 and to 6% by 2030.

 Market Basket Measure (MBM)

 Government of Canada is using the Market Basket Measure (MBM) of poverty as official poverty line since August 2018.
 The MBM was developed in 2003 and the MBM thresholds take into account community size, location and household and composition, estimating the disposable income required to meet basic needs.
 Forty eight Canadian communities have been included in the measure.
 The MBM was back-calculated until 2000 and in the years until 2009 was on average 10.4% with a high of 11.9% in 2000 and a low of 8.8% in 2007.
 The latest available value for 2020 reports the MBM based poverty rate at 6.4%.

 Statistics Canada and ESDC—in collaboration with the Yukon and the Northwest Territories—have been designing a Northern Market Basket Measure (MBM-N) for use in the territories.
-The MBM-N would include food, clothing, transportation, shelter and other necessities in establishing the threshold threshold.
+The MBM-N would include food, clothing, transportation, shelter and other necessities in establishing the threshold.
 The MBM-N will also take into account the unique characteristics of life in Nunavut in measuring the official poverty line.